-GNU Tar lacks an option to print the tar label and exit immediately – it can only print the label as part of reading the whole archive.
+GNU Tar lacks an option to print the tar label and exit immediately - it can only print the label as part of reading the whole archive.
 This works ok-ish for hard disks where ctrl+c is instant and without side effects, but is unsuitable for tape drives.
 EDIT: This is because I had my drive in the wrong mode, see the sysv vs bsd modes.

 The following simple perl one-liner prints the label from a tar archive passed in stdin: